What does a haematologist do?

 How to find a haematologist?

-Ask your general practitioner (GP), close friends or family to recommend a good haematologist.
+Ask your doctor, close friends or family to recommend a good haematologist.
 You can also find them by using healthdirect’s online service finder.

 How much will a haematologist cost?